neil-morrison44/pocket-sync/README.md

 ### Donations?

+If you want to sponsor to help out with on going maintenance / future features / bug fixing then there should be a github sponsorship thing to the right somewhere.
+There's no extra features from being a sponsor, and I don't have plans of adding any.

-Nah, I'm alright - you should donate to the folks porting / building cores over though.
+You should donate to the folks actually porting / building cores first tough, since that's where the fun stuff comes from.

 ## Thanks to